magomimmo/modern-cljs/doc/tutorial-10.md

 * Select the `Network` pane;
 * Visit [shopping-dbg.html][20] page or reload it.

-Your browser should look as in the following image.
+Your browser should look like the following image.

 ![network-01][21]

 Click the `Calculator` button.
-If you concetrate your eyes in the `Network` pane, you should now see something similar to the following image.
+If you focus on the `Network` pane, you should now see something similar to the following image.